intx82/a9-v720/fake_server.md

 ## Camera server registration steps

+### 1. Bootstrap HTTP operations

-1. First device goes to register on `bootstrap` server which gives to camera new name and after point on dedicated server with which it will works
+First device goes to register on `bootstrap` server which gives to camera new name and after point on dedicated server with which it will works

 ```log
 curl -v -X POST "http://v720.naxclow.com/app/api/ApiSysDevicesBatch/registerDevices?batch=A9_X4_V12&random=DEFGHI&token=547d4ef98b"